-November marks the month for awareness for Diabetes.
+November marks the month for awareness of Diabetes.
 Although, varicose veins are not caused by diabetes, the combination of the two in your body can cause a considerable impact on your health.

 High blood sugar levels due to diabetes can affect the blood vessels by weakening them.
 This weakness makes the venous system prone to infections as well as increase the risk of circulatory issues.

-A common problem that would trigger both diabetes and varicose veins is obesity.
+A common problem that would trigger both diabetes and varicose veins are obesity.
 Weight gain can contribute to the development of diabetes and the advancement of varicose veins.
-Additional stress to the circulatory and immune systems are placed due to the presence of varicose veins.
-Advanced diabetes might generate damages to nerves and tissues in your legs where varicose veins most commonly occur.
+Additional stress on the circulatory and immune systems is placed due to the presence of varicose veins.
+Advanced diabetes might generate damage to nerves and tissues in your legs where varicose veins most commonly occur.

 Deep Vein Thrombosis is another condition to look out for which also can be life-threatening.
 The possibility of developing this condition can increase as your circulation can be compromised due to the presence of both varicose veins and diabetes.
 Untreated varicose veins can increase the risk of skin ulcers and if a diabetic develops this condition, the likelihood of a serious infection would be higher.
 Therefore, it is highly advisable that patients with both conditions of diabetes and venous insufficiencies should take extra measures to keep health risks at bay.